sagemath/trac_to_gh/Issue 1927.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.10.2",
-    "title": "dots in symbolic variable names should not be allowed, etc. (probably easy to fix)", "type": "issue",
+    "title": "[with patch, with positive review] dots in symbolic variable names should not be allowed, etc. (probably easy to fix)", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/1927",
     "user": "https://github.com/williamstein"
 }
 ```
-Assignee: @williamstein
+Assignee: @mwhansen

 Variable names made with the var command should be valid identifiers, but